KasparEtter/ef1p/pages/email/email.md

 Which are the most popular mailbox providers?
 </summary>

+*Please treat all the numbers in this box with caution.
+They were surprisingly hard to come by, with the sources being scattered and not necessarily trustworthy.
+Additionally, the numbers were reported in different years, which distorts the market share of these companies.*

 It is [estimated](https://financesonline.com/number-of-email-users/)
 that around half of the human population uses email, with an average of 1.75 active accounts per user.
-(Please treat all the numbers in this box with caution.
-They were surprisingly hard to come by, with the sources being scattered and not necessarily trustworthy.
-Additionally, the following numbers were reported in different years, which distorts the actual market share of these companies.)
 In the Western world, the consumer market is dominated by [Google](https://en.wikipedia.org/wiki/Google) with their [Gmail](https://en.wikipedia.org/wiki/Gmail) service, which has 1.5 billion active users.
 In China, the biggest player is [Tencent QQ](https://en.wikipedia.org/wiki/Tencent_QQ) with 900 million active accounts.
 [Outlook](https://en.wikipedia.org/wiki/Outlook.com) by [Microsoft](https://en.wikipedia.org/wiki/Microsoft)
 has 400 million active users,
 which is followed by [Yahoo!
 Mail](https://en.wikipedia.org/wiki/Yahoo!_Mail) with 225 million active users.
-[Apple](https://en.wikipedia.org/wiki/Apple_Inc.)'s [iCloud](https://en.wikipedia.org/wiki/ICloud) has 850 million users
+[Apple](https://en.wikipedia.org/wiki/Apple_Inc.)'s [iCloud](https://en.wikipedia.org/wiki/ICloud) has 850 million users,
 but it's not known how many of those use its email functionality.

 </details>